sbrandwoo/grunt-qunit-junit/README.md

 #### options.fileNamer
 Type: `Function`
-Default value: `function (url) { return path.basename(url).replace(/\.html$/, ''); }`
+Default value: `function (url) { return path.basename(url).replace(/\.html(.*)$/, ''); }`

 Specify a function that converts test URLs into destination filenames.
 Note that filenames are automatically prefixed with 'TEST-' and given a '.xml' extension.
+The default implementation uses the name of the HTML test-runner, discarding the query string.

 #### options.classNamer
 Type `Function`